 SasView evolved from the SansView project, the flagship application developed under the auspices of the 5 year NSF-funded DANSE (Distributed Analysis for Neutron Scattering Experiments) project led out of Caltech that began in May 2006.
 The Small Angle Neutron Scattering (SANS) portion of that project was led by the Chemistry Department at The University of Tennessee which continues to host some servers to this day.
 More information on the DANSE project itself can be found at danse.us while the SANS portion of the project is described at danse.chem.utk.edu.

 The NSF project officially ended on November 30, 2011, culminating in the release of SansView 2.1.1 which incoporated much feedback from the community, particularly in respect of SliceView and PrView.
 From Dec 1, 2011 to April 2013, NIST, in co-operation with UMD, funded a full time developer in order to bridge the transition to a collaborative community project.
 At the same time the project was given a more appropriate name and work was undertaken to build a better infrastructure to support a professional development activity including aquiring a corresponding domain name.
 In the summer of 2012 both ISIS and the ILL contributed a summer intern to work on the project and contributed some new models and improvements to the plotting and model selection mechanisms.
 The initial release of SasView was at 2.2, acknowledging its parentage.

 The developer team currently hails from 7 neutron scattering facilities and 1 synchrotron facility.
 However few if any have SasView as a major component of their job.
 Given the nature of software development this currently means most development occurs during the yearly (sometimes twice yearly) code camps.
 While this has proven to be a highly successful approach, it limits the rate of progress.
 Nonetheless the team aims to produce a major release a year with significant refactoring, additions and improvements.

 We have a rolling five year Roadmap and continue to seek more development resources whilst simultaneously making the most efficient use of those resources we have.
-For example bugs and feature requests are organised as work packages to better help manage priorities in the project.
+For example bugs and feature requests are organised as work packages to better help manage priorities in the overall project.